jessp01/zaje/README.md

 [![GoReportCard][go-report-card-badge]][go-report-card]
 [![License][badge-license]][license]

 `zaje` is a syntax highlighter that aims to cover all your shell colouring needs.
-It can act as an ad-hoc replacement for `cat` and, with a spot of one-line shell functions `tail` and other friends.
+It can act as an ad hoc replacement for `cat` and, with a spot of one-line shell functions `tail` and other friends.

 ## Motivation